arturoeanton/goja-debug-poc/README.md

 This is a Proof of Concept (POC) for debugging JavaScript code running in the [Goja](https://github.com/dop251/goja) JavaScript runtime using the Debug Adapter Protocol (DAP) and Visual Studio Code.

-> ⚠️ **Note**: This is a POC and is not intended to be 100% functional.
-It demonstrates the core concept of debugging Goja scripts in VS Code.

 ## Overview

 This project consists of two main components: